zeek/zeek-docs/doc/scripts/base/bif/messaging.bif.zeek.rst

    :zeek:see:`Broker::publish`.

-   :args: an event, followed by a list of argument values that may be used
+   :param args: an event, followed by a list of argument values that may be used
          to call it.